 To whittle away his time away from the field, Bumgarner would walk from his room in a Scottsdale hotel to a nearby mall.
 Rather than spend some of his $2,000,000 signing bonus on new jeans, Bumgarner practiced his lassoing skills on the life-sized statue of a bull in the mall’s courtyard.
 This is the actual bull statue on which he fine-tuned his cattle-roping technique.

-But like any other teenager venturing away from home for their first extended period of time, he got over it.
+But like any other teenager embarking on their first extended period away from home, he got over it.
 Like the jackrabbit in this Vin Scully-narrated anecdote from Bumgarner’s past, the lefty survived the experience and came out stronger on the other side.

-He quickly upgraded from the minors to the big leagues, trading in the bull at the Scottsdale Fashion Square mall for then-roommate Jeremy Affeldt’s patio furniture, which proved to be a much more convenient target for his cattle-roping endeavors.
-The Giants had virtually no choice but to call him up to the big-time after his utter domination of double-A ball, where he compiled a 12-2 record with a 1.85 ERA during the 2009 season.
-That is nearly as much domination as he unleashed upon the Applebee’s 2 for $20 deal he devoured all by himself.
+He quickly upgraded from the minors to the big leagues, trading in the bull at the Scottsdale Fashion Square mall for then-roommate Jeremy Affeldt’s patio furniture, which proved to be a much more convenient target for his lasso.
+The Giants had no choice but to call him up to the big-time after his utter domination of double-A ball, where he compiled a 12-2 record with a 1.85 ERA during the 2009 season – nearly the domination he unleashed upon the Applebee’s 2 for $20 deal he devoured all by himself.

 “Tim [Alderson] and I split a 2-for-$20 deal.
 One appetizer, two entrees and a dessert.
 Bum ordered a 2-for-$20 deal.
 For himself.
 The appetizer, both entrees and the dessert.
 And he ate every bite.” – Brandon Crawford, San Francisco Giants Shortstop

 That is a remarkable run of consistently-dominant pitching.
 Did I mention he can hit, too?
-Bumgarner is the home run leader among all active pitchers, and is the main reason for the creation of the “#PitchersWhoRake” hashtag.
+Bumgarner is the home run leader among all active pitchers and the reason for the “#PitchersWhoRake” hashtag.

 If Clayton Kershaw didn’t exist, Bumgarner would be far and away baseball’s premier left-handed pitcher.
 However, Bumgarner has the one thing that Clayton Kershaw would trade all of his regular season success for: a World Series ring.
 Three of them, in fact.